Terms & Conditions

 - Maintenance windows: planned maintenance is outside UK working hours where possible and will be notified in advance.
 Code freeze or blackout periods may apply in peak retail seasons such as Black Friday and Cyber Monday.

 - P1 Urgent: site down, purchase or checkout failures not attributable to the payment gateway or a critical security issue being actively exploited.
-Target first response: 2 hours.
-Target restore or workaround: 4 hours.
+Target first response: within 2 hours.
+Target restore or workaround: within 4 hours of acknowledgement.

 - P2 High: major function materially impaired, for example add to cart failing intermittently or a critical admin block.
-Target first response: 4 business hours.
-Target restore or workaround: 2 business days.
+Target first response: within 4 business hours.
+Target restore or workaround: within 2 business days.

 - P3 Standard: routine defects or requests without material revenue impact.
-Target first response: 8 business hours.
-Target restore or workaround: 5 business days.
+Target first response: within 8 business hours.
+Target restore or workaround: within 5 business days.

 - Exclusions: third party outages, force majeure, client introduced defects, environments we do not control, lack of access or licences, CMP or consent misconfiguration.